Robert Laidlaw (politician): Early life and education

-He died on 3 November 1915, aged 59, at his residence 13 St. Paul's Churchyard, London E.C. and lies buried at St. Luke's Cemetery, Bromley London, Borough of Bromley Greater London, England.

-Career
+Business career

-Robert Laidlaw began his business life in Hawick, and in the course of a few years he joined the wholesale textile trade in London.
+Robert Laidlaw started work in Hawick, and later joined the wholesale textile trade in London.

-In the summer of 1875 he went to the South African Diamond Fields.

-Having travelled extensively in Asia, Africa and America, Laidlaw came to India in 1877, and began a long residence in Calcutta (lasting for about 20 years), being an earnest member of the Thoburn Methodist Church (then known as the Dharmtolla Street Methodist Episcopal Church).
+In the summer of 1875 he went to the South African diamond fields.
+Having travelled in Asia, Africa and America, Laidlaw came to India in 1877, and began a long residence in Calcutta, now Kolkata, lasting for about twenty years.

-In the year 1882, in Calcutta, India, he founded the great business house "Whiteaway, Laidlaw, and Co.".
-Soon, Whiteaway opened branches in about 20 cities, in India and the Straits Settlements, including Shanghai, Singapore, Penang, Kuala Lumpur, Ipoh, Taiping, Seremban, Klang, Malacca and Telok Anson.
-Whiteaway was as much into tailoring and as they were into importing and selling household goods.
-Robert Laidlaw was also a proprietor of tea estates in Darjeeling and of rubber estates in the Federated Malay States.
-He served as Chairman of Whiteaway, Laidlaw and Co. and Duncan Durian Rubber Estate, Ltd., till his death in 1917.
-He was also a director of the Pilot Insurance Corporation.
+In the year 1882, in Calcutta, he established the business house Whiteaway, Laidlaw, and Company.
+Soon, Whiteaway opened branches in about twenty cities in India and the Straits Settlements, including Shanghai, Singapore, Penang, Kuala Lumpur, Ipoh, Taiping, Seremban, Klang, Malacca and Telok Anson.

+Laidlaw was a proprietor of tea estates in Darjeeling district and of rubber estates in the Federated Malay States.
+He was chairman of Whiteaway, Laidlaw and Co. and Duncan Durian Rubber Estate, Ltd., till his death in 1917.
+He was a director of the Pilot Insurance Corporation.

+Religion and philanthropy

-A great philanthropist, entrepreneur and visionary, Sir Robert Laidlaw sponsored and financed many educational institutions in India and overseas including Calcutta Boys' School.
-He was a Fellow of the Royal Geographical Society, and a member of the Reform, National Liberal, and Glasgow Liberal Clubs.
+Laidlaw sponsored and financed many educational institutions in India and overseas including Calcutta Boys' School and The Laidlaw Memorial School and Junior College, Ketti, formerly in Kodaikanal.

+Political career

+Laidlaw was a member of the Reform, National Liberal, and Glasgow Liberal Clubs.
 In January 1906, standing for the first time, he was elected Liberal MP for Renfrewshire East, at the General Election, gaining the seat from the Conservatives.
+He was defeated in the January 1910 United Kingdom general election and did not seek election again.

 In 1908 he was appointed British Commissioner to the International Opium Commission in Shanghai.
 He was knighted in 1909 and was admitted to the Most Ancient and Most Noble Order of the Thistle (an order of chivalry associated with Scotland).

-He was defeated at the General Election of January 1910 and did not seek election again.

-He was elected the President of the World Sunday School Association, an office which he held till his death in 1917.